Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 1. London to Amsterdam by train & ferry

 A train takes you from London's Liverpool Street station directly to the ferry terminal at Harwich.
 You walk off the train, into the terminal, get your boarding card & cabin key at the Stena Line check-in desk and walk straight onto the overnight ferry to Hoek van Holland.
-The superferry Stena Britannica is the largest ferry of its kind in the world.
+The superferries Stena Britannica & Stena Hollandica are the largest ferries of their kind in the world.
 All passengers travel in private cabins with shower, toilet & satellite TV.
-There's free WiFi in the public areas on 9 deck.
-The journey from London to Holland is explained in detail on the Stena Line Rail & Sail pageSee the video
+There's free WiFi.
+The journey is explained in detail on the Stena Line Rail & Sail pageSee the video.

 3. Stuttgart to Budapest by sleeper train Kalman Imre More information